nadineel/WeakestLink/README.md

 1. Clone the repository.
 2. Open a terminal and navigate to the project directory.
 3. Run `python weakest_link.py` to start keeping track of the game.

+### Acknowledgements
+This program was created for JSoc's best event of 2023 :)